 mail.your-domain.com internet address = 127.0.0.2

-A binding for autodiscover should be added to your SmarterMail website in IIS that points your autodiscover A record to your SmarterMail installation.
-Again, to use SmarterTools as an example, we have an IIS binding that binds port 80 and 443 to "autodiscover.smartertools.com."
-This is added in addition to the IIS binding for "mail.smartertools.com" as the "mail.smartertools.com" URL is what we use for setting up our email clients and for access to the Web interface.
+In IIS, a host header for Autodiscover should be added to your SmarterMail website that points your Autodiscover A Record to your SmarterMail installation.
+For example, for SmarterTools, we have an IIS binding that binds port 80 and 443 to "autodiscover.smartertools.com."
+This is added in addition to the IIS binding for "mail.smartertools.com", which is the URL used for setting up email clients and accessing the web interface.